jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 - We can add a TTL (time to live) to route request
 - Each node reduces the TTL by one when it propagates the request
 - If the TTL hits zero, the route request packet is dropped

+When the query reaches the destination:
+- The destination sends a response back to the node from which it received the route request, using the route in the packet header (if available)

+Additionally, route discovery information can be piggybacked onto data such as TCP connection packets.
+This reduces latency (e.g. start-up time for the TCP connection), but increases overhead (since packets are flooded throughout the network)